Newar literature: Renaissance Period

-During this period, a new generation of writers emerged who asserted themselves by producing literary works defying government restrictions.
+During renaissance period, a new generation of writers emerged who asserted themselves by producing literary works defying government restrictions.
 The renaissance aimed to restore the Newar language's lost glory and stimulate creative literature.
 The activities of this period laid the foundation for the future course of the language.
 The Nepal Bhasa movement dates from this period.

 The renaissance also marked the advent of private printing presses and the end of handwritten books.
-In 1909, Nisthananda Bajracharya published the first printed book in Newari, Ek Bishanti Prajnaparamita, a Buddhist text.
-Another major change was the adoption of Devanagari script to write the language instead of Nepal alphabets because of the availability of Devanagari printing type.
+In 1909, Nisthananda Bajracharya published the first printed book in Newari, Ek Vimśati Prajñāpāramita, a Buddhist text.
 In 1913, Siddhidas Mahaju composed Siddhi Ramayana, a Newar version of the Hindu epic.
 Jagat Sundar Malla worked to promote education.
 In 1925, Dharmaditya Dharmacharya published Buddha Dharma wa Nepal Bhasa, the first ever magazine in Newari, from Kolkata, India.
 Authors also worked to standardize the grammar and spelling, and new literary styles and genres were embraced.
-A grammar of the language, the first in modern times, was published in 1928.
+A grammar of the language, the first in modern times, was published in 1928 by Shukraraj Shastri.
 The most important figures of this era were: